Keep an eye on BlockchainЮрий Корхов

 In the world of technology, it happens that the esoteric concept or program is so popular due to its usefulness that it is pulled out, literally, from the shadows and it becomes part of everyday life.
 Let’s take as an example, e-mail, it began to gain popularity in 1969; at that moment computer scientists sent messages from one computer to another.

 Currently, there is another technology that can have a significant impact on the automotive world.
-This can affect how automakers pay suppliers, how consumers pay for car exchange services and even, perhaps, how dealers process legal documents.
+This can affect how automakers pay suppliers importance of paystubs, how consumers pay for car exchange services and even, perhaps, how dealers process legal documents.

-Technology, called blockchain, it originates as a method of making payments using Bitcoins with digital currency.
+Technology, called blockchain, it originates as a method of making payments.
+They can buy bitcoin then use it with digital currency.
 This new payment system begins to emerge in the automotive world.
 At the Frankfurt Motor Show this month, auto supplier ZF and IBM announced that they are jointly developing a payment platform for transport services based on blockchain technology.
 Dubbed Car eWallet, the platform would offer a variety of services: from car exchanges to car purchases to dealer repairs, simply and reliably handle payments.

 Toyota, the consulting firm EY and the French automaker Renault are also exploring applications for this technology.